iwytsang/Credit_Risk_Analysis/README.md

 ### Undersampling

 The balanced accuracy score is 0.545.
-That means from all positive and negative classes, we have predicted 54.5% of them correctly.
+That means from all predictions (both positive and negative), we have predicted 54.5% of them correctly.
 From the imbalanced classification report, we can see the precision is a total of 0.99 and recall of 0.40.
 With the precision at 0.99 percent, it means from all the classes we have predicted as positive, 99% are positive.
 With the recall at 0.40 it means that 40% of the positive classes were predicted correctly.